-Ervebo (rVSVΔG-ZEBOV-GP) Ebola Vaccine Description 2022
+Ervebo (rVSVΔG-ZEBOV-GP) Ebola Vaccine

 Ervebo (rVSV-ZEBOV) is the first Ebola vaccine licensed by the U.S. Food and Drug Administration (FDA) to prevent EVD in individuals 18 years of age and older in December 2019.
 The Joint Project Manager for Chemical, Biological, Radiological, and Nuclear Medical (JPM-CBRN) helped provide a test that allowed Merck to test human and non-human primate samples.
-Merck Sharp & Dohme B.V.'s vaccine was authorized for use in Canada, and the European Union by the European Medicines Agency on November 11, 2021 - (EMEA/H/C/004554) and by the World Health Organization (WHO).
+As a result, Merck Sharp & Dohme B.V.'s vaccine was authorized for use in Canada and the European Union by the European Medicines Agency on November 11, 2021 - (EMEA/H/C/004554) and by the World Health Organization (WHO).

 ERVEBO does not provide protection against other species of Ebolavirus or Marburgvirus.
 Drugbank's Accession Number: DB15595.
 ATC code: J07BX02.
 STN: 125690.
 Clinical Reviewer: Rebecca Reindel.

 New Jersey-based Merck & Co.
 Inc. licensed the global R&D and manufacturing rights from Newlink Genetics Corp.'s phase I Ebola vaccine in 2014.
 The Public Health Agency of Canada, which initially developed the vaccine, retained noncommercial rights in the agreement.